87 Suzuki SamuraiUnder the hoodFully carpetted bedUnder the carpetThe driver's seatUnder the driver's seat

 TiresTitan Radial load range C ST205-75 R15

 Conversion Time9 months of not so steady work.
-Lots of body work needed doing and 5 battery boxes were constructed and suspended beneath the floor.
+Lots of body

 Conversion CostAround $5000

-Additional Features"Stainless Steel Brakes" vacuum booster pump from Summit Racing provides the brake assist.
+Additional Features"Stainless Steel Brakes" vacuum booster pump

-Computer slot fans installed to ventilate the battery boxes.
+Computer slot fans installed in each battery

 This is a pretty spartan vehicle.
-Not much in the way of creature comforts.
-Lots of pictures of the building at WebPage
+Not much in

 code by jerry